 (c) likely to affect the natural surface of the designated land.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

 (3) Subregulation (2) does not apply to participation in a sporting event that is organized or held with the permission of the Authority.